 He brought in a load of base coarse to fix our driveway, which got torn up from the heavy equipment in spring.

 Thanks to our neighbor, the end result of this whole project turned out pretty great.
-The barns and all the space around them was largely unusable, and by getting rid of the barns and the scrappy trees around the area, we gained over an acre of space- now a beautiful gently rolling hill that we’ve already started turning into an orchard, a new garden, and bee forage.
+We gained over an acre of space- now a beautiful gently rolling hill that we’ve already started turning into an orchard, a new garden, and bee forage.
 It’s been completely transformed into something we only dreamed about it.

 I really couldn’t find much information on how to sell an old barn when we first started … so I hope I can help you avoid some of the mistakes we made, or help you better protect yourself while selling your old barn wood!